 It is important that the A and the B channels be wired appropriately to the SERVOSTAR drive to ascertain the correct directional drive information.
-This can be verified using PFB while rotating the motor shaft clockwise.
-PFB should be counting in a more positive direction.
+This can be verified by displaying the PFB variable while rotating the motor shaft clockwise.
+The PFB variable should be counting in a more positive direction.
 If it counts in a negative direction, the A and B channels are inverted.
-To fix this, either swap the A and /A wires from the encoder or use MFDIR.
+This can be fixed by swapping the A and /A wires from the encoder or by using the MFDIR command.

 A/B Line Break errors may occur and can be misleading.
 The SERVOSTAR receives the A/B/I channels in a differential format.
 Each channel is fed into a bridge rectifier to create a DC voltage that is monitored for presence.
-Absence of any one of these three voltages (except the I channel in MENCTYPE 3, MENCTYPE 4, and MENCTYPE 6) cause an A/B line break fault.
+Absence of any one of these three voltages (except the I channel in MENCTYPE3, MENCTYPE4, and MENCTYPE6) cause an A/B line break fault.

-B.1.7.1 LINE DRIVERS, RECEIVERS, AND TERMINATIONS
+B.1.7.1 Line Drivers, Receivers, and Terminations

 Counting pulses sent over cables going through an industrial environment requires that care be taken to prevent noise induction on the cable that looks like an encoder pulse.
-Running wires in a "clean" raceway is one requirement.
+Running wires in a clean raceway is one requirement.